 MINT BANDED CHICK (Hen)

-This experiment has been SUCH a great success and so completely accurate that I’m ready to take the big plunge.
-Next year … I’m going to try to feather sex my accountant.
+This experiment was SUCH a great success for me and so completely accurate that I’m ready to take things to the next level … I’m going to try to feather sex my accountant.

 →Follow me on Instagram where I often make a fool of myself←